What to watch for when No. 23 Washington State hosts New Mexico State, plus prediction

 Gordon’s time

 Anthony Gordon, a redshirt senior, gets his first chance to show he is ready take over at quarterback from Gardner Minshew, who led the Cougars to a school-record 11 wins last season.
-Gordon has thrown for all of 17 yards at WSU in his three years (one as a redshirt) after transferring from City College of San Francisco, but he was impressive in the spring football game and won the job over graduate transfer Gage Gubrud.
+Gordon has thrown for all of 17 yards at WSU in his three years (one as a redshirt) after transferring from City College of San Francisco, but he was impressive in the spring game and won the job over graduate transfer Gage Gubrud.
 Many thought Gubrud, who had more than 11,000 yards of total offense in 2 1/2 seasons as the starting quarterback for Eastern Washington, would win the job.
 He is ready if needed.

 Ready in the defensive backfield?

 Washington State’s secondary suffered a big blow this summer when star strong safety Jalen Thompson was ruled ineligible for the season.
 That went from a position of strength to concern.
 Daniel Isom, a JC transfer, has moved from cornerback to fill that role.
-Bryce Beekman, another JC transfer, will need to play well right away at free safety after starter Skyler Thomas was moved to nickelback.
+Bryce Beekman, another JC transfer, will need to play well right away at free safety after starter Skyler Thomas was moved to nickel back.
 Senior Marcus Strong, who has been a part-time starter for two seasons, will start at one cornerback spot, but the other corner, sophomore Armani Marsh, is making his first start.
 Can this reconfigured unit stand up to the test?

 Don’t look ahead

 The Cougars are expected to win easily, but they have had issues in first games over the years.
-The Cougars got a big win last year at Wyoming to open the season, and defeated Montana State in the 2017 opener, but had lost five previous openers before that.
+The Cougars got a big victory last year at Wyoming to open the season, and defeated Montana State in the 2017 opener, but had lost five previous openers before that.
 WSU lost to FCS schools Portland State and Eastern Washington to open the 2015 and 2016 seasons, and that should serve as a warning of what could happen if the Cougars don’t take New Mexico State seriously.

 Hanson’s prediction

-Whether or not the Cougars are better than last year — as coach Mike Leach predicts — remains to be seen, but they should be too good for the Aggies in any case.
-Expecting Gordon to have a good game and season, but it must be comforting to Leach and Cougar fans that Gubrud is there just in case.
+Whether the Cougars are better than last year — as coach Mike Leach predicts — remains to be seen, but they should be too good for the Aggies in any case.
+Expecting Gordon to have a good game and season, but it must be comforting to Leach and Cougars fans that Gubrud is there just in case.
 Prediction: Cougars 55, Aggies 14.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.